Don't Look Up: Production

-On November 8, 2019, it was announced that Paramount Pictures would distribute the film, with Adam McKay writing, directing, and producing under his Hyperobject Industries banner.
+On November 8, 2019, it was announced that Paramount Pictures would distribute the film, with Adam McKay writing, directing and producing under his Hyperobject Industries banner.
 On February 19, 2020, Netflix acquired the film from Paramount and Jennifer Lawrence was cast in the film.
 On May 12, 2020, it was announced that Cate Blanchett had joined the film.
 In September 2020, Rob Morgan joined the cast.
-In October 2020, Leonardo DiCaprio, Meryl Streep, Jonah Hill, Himesh Patel, Timothée Chalamet, Ariana Grande, Kid Cudi (Scott Mescudi), and Tomer Sisley were added.
+In October 2020, DiCaprio, Meryl Streep, Jonah Hill, Himesh Patel, Timothée Chalamet, Ariana Grande, Kid Cudi (Scott Mescudi) and Tomer Sisley were added.
 McKay wrote the part of Dibiasky specifically for Lawrence, and spent four to five months going over ideas with DiCaprio, tweaking the script before the actor ultimately signed on.
-In November 2020, Tyler Perry, Melanie Lynskey, and Ron Perlman joined the cast.
+In November 2020, Tyler Perry, Melanie Lynskey and Ron Perlman joined the cast.
 Mark Rylance and Michael Chiklis were revealed as part of the cast in February 2021.
 Paul Guilfoyle was announced in May.
-Matthew Perry had scenes filmed with Hill that were ultimately cut from the final film.
+Matthew Perry was also cast and had scenes filmed with Hill that were ultimately cut from the final film due to health issues.
 Gina Gershon also filmed a scene with DiCaprio and Blanchett that was cut from the film.
 Leonardo DiCaprio received top billing on the film's posters and the trailers while Jennifer Lawrence was accorded top billing at the beginning of the film itself.
 This was also the case with earlier productions The Man Who Shot Liberty Valance (1962) with James Stewart and John Wayne and All the President's Men (1976) with Robert Redford and Dustin Hoffman.

 Principal photography was delayed due to the COVID-19 pandemic.
 Filming commenced on November 18, 2020, at various locations in Boston, Massachusetts.
 Part of the film takes place in New York City with Boston standing in as New York.
 Filming also took place in other Massachusetts cities including Brockton, Framingham, and Westborough.
 On February 5, 2021, Jennifer Lawrence was mildly injured during filming when a controlled glass explosion went awry.
-On February 18, 2021, principal photography wrapped.
+Filming wrapped on February 18, 2021.